julianeon/julianeon/product_support.md

 Being kind means really listening to what customers are saying.
 It acknowledges that when things go wrong it can be frustrating.
 It means reassuring the customer that we're here to help without ever losing control of our tone (or temper).
 Whatever happens, it's important to show that we're on their side.

 Solving problems means giving the customer what they asked for: a real, viable, solution.
-A good solution isn't just technically correct; it's also explained in a way that makes sense to the person using our product, without condescension or, at the other end, excessive detail.
+A good solution isn't just technically correct; it's also explained in a way that makes sense to the person using our product, without condescension or, at the other end, unnecessary detail.

 Being proactive is also important.
 This might mean creating guides or FAQs that customers can use to solve common issues on their own.
 It might also mean [writing scripts](https://gist.github.com/julianeon?direction=desc&sort=created) to demonstrate how to do something.